cl2493/cs386/Deliverables/D.2 Requirements.md

 Grading criteria (6 points): Use the provided format.
 The user stories should be in an adequate level of granularity (not too broad nor too specific).
 Provide the priority and estimation for each user story.
 **User Story 1**: "As a property owner, I want to see which listings users like most, so that I can use what makes the most liked popular in my listing."

+As a travel nurse, I want to use the filters to find a home for my family of 4 so that my family can stay together.

+As a hiring manager for a hospital, I want to provide an easy housing directory for travel nurses so that they can easily find suitable accommodations near the hospital.

 ## Issue Tracker
 Instructions:
 The user stories should be registered in your GitHub issue tracker.
 Include here the link for your issue tracker and a screenshot of what you did.